Kaggle/kaggle-api/documentation/tutorials.md

 6.  **Verify on Kaggle.com.** Go to your Kaggle profile and check the "Datasets" tab in the "Your Work" section.
 You should see "My Sample Dataset".

+## Tutorial: Download a Dataset and Prepare for Analysis

+This tutorial explains how to find, download, and prepare a Kaggle dataset for local analysis using the CLI.

+1.  **Search for a Dataset (Optional).**
+    *   If you know the dataset you want, you can skip this step.
+Otherwise, you can search for datasets.
+For example, to search for datasets related to "iris":
+        ```bash
+        kaggle datasets list -s iris
+        ```
+    *   This command will list datasets matching your search query.
+Note the dataset's "ref" (e.g., `uciml/iris`) which you'll use for downloading.

+2.  **Choose a Dataset and Create a Directory.**
+    *   For this tutorial, we'll use the classic "Iris" dataset, which has the ref `uciml/iris`.
+    *   Create a new directory for your dataset and navigate into it:
+        ```bash
+        mkdir iris-dataset-analysis
+        cd iris-dataset-analysis
+        ```

+3.  **Download the Dataset.**
+    *   Use the `kaggle datasets download` command with the dataset's ref.
+        ```bash
+        kaggle datasets download -d uciml/iris
+        ```
+    *   This will download the dataset files, typically as a ZIP archive (e.g., `iris.zip`), into your current directory (`iris-dataset-analysis`).

+4.  **Unzip the Dataset.**
+    *   Note: you could skip this step by using the `--unzip` flag on the previous command.
+    *   Most datasets are downloaded as ZIP files.
+You'll need to unzip the archive to access the data files (e.g., CSV files).
+        ```bash
+        # Make sure you have unzip installed, or use your OS's GUI to extract
+        # The actual zip file name might vary based on the dataset.
+        # For uciml/iris, it's iris.zip
+        unzip iris.zip
+        ```
+    *   After unzipping, you should see the data files (e.g., `Iris.csv`, `database.sqlite`).

+5.  **Prepare for Analysis.**
+    *   The dataset is now downloaded and extracted.
+The primary data file for the Iris dataset is `Iris.csv`.
+    *   You can now use your preferred tools (e.g., Python with libraries like Pandas and Scikit-learn, R, etc.) to load and analyze the data.
+    *   For example, in a Python script within the `iris-dataset-analysis` directory, you might load the data using Pandas:
+        ```python
+        import pandas as pd
+        df = pd.read_csv('Iris.csv')
+        print(df.head())
+        print(df.info())
+        ```

+This completes the process of downloading a dataset and preparing it for analysis using the Kaggle CLI.
+You can adapt these steps for any dataset on Kaggle.

 ## Tutorial: Update a Kernel (Notebook/Script)

 This tutorial shows how to download an existing kernel, modify it, and push the changes back to Kaggle.